Exploring Scotland and Iceland via Straight8

 How does wind translate to a screen without sound?

-I love having the wee Super8 camera in my baggage on my travels, simply because I love building 3.30 minutes stories without edit, but also because I noticed how much it makes me spend time observing and reflecting before and while I shoot.
+I love having the wee Super8 camera in my baggage on my travels, simply because I love building 3.30 minutes stories without edit in post-production, but also because I noticed how much it makes me spend time observing and reflecting before and while I shoot.

 Over new year, Simon came up to Scotland and we shot another Straight8 together about the mind games of an alcoholic.
 Using the dramatic landscape of the Scottish Highlands to represent the workings of the mind is .... pretty breathtaking.